brixoton1199/baytech.cloud/GITHUB_SSH_SETUP.md

 ssh -T git@github.com
 ```

+**Note:** The first time you connect, you may be prompted to verify GitHub's host key.
+Type `yes` to continue.

 You should see a message like:
 ```
-Hi YOUR_USERNAME!
+Hi brixoton1199!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 If you see this, your SSH key is working correctly!
+(The exit code 1 is normal - GitHub doesn't provide shell access, but authentication succeeded.)

 ## Step 3: Update Git Remote to Use SSH